malcolmrigg/WizardClock/README.md

 * Locations are added dynamically as needed, however you can configure permanently shown locations by adding them to the "locations" list in the config
 * For family members without a phone (or those that don't want to be tracked with owntracks!) it can use the google calendar platform - simply create a calendar with the expected locations of that person as the name of appointments at the appropriate times
 * Font face can be customised (I use "Blackadder" for a suitably wizardy look)
+* Hand colour (and text colour on the hands) can be customised for each person
 * Hands animate fairly smoothly between states
 * "Lost" and "Travelling" state text can be customised